-How to Make Bread: Step-by Step Homemade Bread Making Instructions & Recipes
+How to Make Bread with Step-by-Step Instructions and Recipes

-We will show you how to make bread with step-by-step instructions and soon you will be making homemade bread all the time!
-It really does taste better than store-bought bread, and there is nothing better than the smell of bread baking in the oven.
-You are sure to find your favourite bread recipe out of those that we have for you.
+We will show you how to make bread at home with step-by-step instructions and bread making tips that will soon have you making fantastic homemade bread all the time!
+Homemade bread really does taste better than store-bought bread, and there is nothing better than the smell of bread baking in the oven.

 HOW TO MAKE BREAD: GENERAL INSTRUCTIONS